owenson/tor-research-framework/README.md

 Advanced Usage
 ==============

-TorSocket creates two threads, one to process incoming cells which it'll automatically handle by passing them off to the respective TorCircuit.handleReceived(), and another to process the send queues of circuits.
+TorSocket creates one thread in TorSocket constructor to process incoming cells, which it'll then automatically handle by passing them off to the respective TorCircuit.handleReceived().
+TorCircuit.handleReceived() will pass them to the appropriate TorStream() if necessary.

-To send a packet down a circuit, you can use:
+To send a custom packet down a circuit, you can use:

     circ.send(payload, RELAY_*, false, (short)streamID);

-this will package the payload in a RELAY cell and encrypt it all the way to the last hop and then send it.
+This will package the payload in a RELAY cell and encrypt it all the way to the last hop and then send it.

-To send a raw cell just to the first hop, construct a Cell(circId, cmdId, payload) object and call TorSocket.sendCell().
+To send a raw cell to the first hop, construct a Cell(circId, cmdId, payload) object and call TorSocket.sendCell().

 Troubleshooting
 ===============